 - A pair of kid-safe scissors, plastic fork, pen cap or something with a dull point to use as your scratching tool

-Follow along with me as I go through the simple process in the video below, or skip down to the written directions!
+Make these along with us, or skip down to the written directions!

 DIY Unicorn Scratch Art Instructions: